KenJackson/lansmtpd/README.md

 outgoing email selects the section that's used.
 Section [smtp] matches any "from" address that wasn't matched by another section.

-Configure ssmtp (or sendmail, etc.) on each participating machine on the network to deliver email to the machine running lansmtpd.
-You may only need to set the 'mailhub' variable to the hostname of the server.
+Optionally configure ssmtp (or sendmail, etc.) on each participating machine on the network to deliver email to the lansmtpd server.
+You may only need to set the 'mailhub' or 'host' variable to the hostname of the server.

 Startup
 -------